EasyHomebrew

 Every Homebrew GUI covers the basics.
 These are the things only EasyHomebrew does — or does meaningfully better.

-EasyHomebrew checks every installed package against a live security database and shows you the severity, with one click out to the official advisory.
-No other Homebrew GUI does this today.
+EasyHomebrew cross-checks every installed package against a live security database and shows you the severity, with one click out to the official advisory.
+Taphouse also scans for CVEs — EasyHomebrew is the only Homebrew GUI that also surfaces a red marker in your menu bar the moment something turns vulnerable, so the alert finds you instead of waiting inside the app.

 Type what you want in plain language and Discover finds the package that fits.
 Cryptic Doctor warnings get explained in plain English by Apple Intelligence on macOS 26+.
 All on-device, no cloud.